 Co-parenting is a great way to ensure that your children adjust to their new family situation.
 However, it can take some practice and patience.
-Read Charlotte Christian Law’s blog to learn more about summer co-parenting.
+Read The Law Offices of Charlotte Christian and Associates’s blog to learn more about summer co-parenting.

 What is Co-Parenting?

 Co-parenting is a way to share responsibilities between you and your former spouse.
 You and your child’s other parent work together on raising your children, with shared decisions about healthcare, schooling, and other significant aspects of your life.
 Co-parenting plans will vary for every family depending on child custody.

 It is also a way to pull the focus back onto your children.
 It allows both you and your former partner to work together in a way that’s best for your kids and shows your children that teamwork is always possible.

 While co-parenting is much easier during the school year, there are still many benefits to continuing the practice during holidays and breaks.
 Let’s work through some of the ways you can start summer co-parenting.

 For a free legal consultation, call (256) 859-7277